 Waipo’o Falls Trail is a great way to experience the Waimea Canyon on one of the best easy hikes on Kauai.
 The trail is well maintained and the out and back can be completed in under 2 hours.
 The trail can be a little steep in some sections but is suitable for all ages who are in moderate level physical shape.

-The Waipo’o Falls Trail is a disappointing trail for some hikers who believe they are hiking to a viewpoint of the falls.
 You will actually never see these falls head-on during the hike and you are in fact, heading to the top of the falls.
 The reality is you will only see the stream that becomes the waterfall.
 It’s a great view but not the classic Kauai waterfall hike.
-There is a second small waterfall you will see but it isn’t quite the 800ft cascading fall you can see from the lookouts while driving up Waimea Canyon Road.
+There is a second small waterfall you will see but it isn’t quite the 800ft cascading fall you can see from the lookouts while driving up to Waimea Canyon Road.

-However, definitely don’t feel like this is a hike you should skip because it doesn’t have an epic waterfall view.
-I thought maybe it won’t be worth the effort considering the other epic hikes in Koke’e State Park.
-Yet once we finished the hike we were so stoked we had gone ahead with it.
 The views of Waimea Canyon are insane all along this hike.
 The patterns, colors, and textures of the rock formations from inside the canyon are just hard to imagine until you get down this close.
+These incredible rocky landscapes are what sets Kauai hikes apart from Oahu hikes.